rssoftwareab/arrigo-support/docs/securitystatement.md

 Arrigo has multiple connection points and applications that communicate and transfers information.
 This information is distributed via wi-fi, Bluetooth, RS-485 networks, traditional networks, internet and sometimes through media such as USB keys.
 The information is then available on different devices such as desktops, phones, mobile devices or tablets.
 Each and every customer has to consider its own requirements and risks in order to apply end-to-end security.

 Our top priority is the safety and security of your data.
-The industry and our customers demands a rigorous set of operating standards and we are committed to ensuring the highest standard s of cyber security throughout our codebase and across our customer base.
+The industry and our customers demands a rigorous set of operating standards and we are committed to ensuring the highest standards of cyber security throughout our codebase and across our customer base.

 We continuously monitor our operations to identify and mitigate any new threats or vulnerabilities.